 You start by making a dry rub for the ribs and letting them absorb all the fabulous flavors overnight.
 Then the next day you set up your smoker, or in our case, a charcoal grill doubling as a smoker.
 Cook the ribs low and slow.
 Make your own barbecue sauce, baste periodically, and you’ll have the best rack you’ve ever seen by the end of the day. 😉

 Seriously though, I can’t even say enough good things about these ribs.
-The homemade sauce caramelizes perfectly during smoking, the meat just falls off the bone, and while you will have extra sauce if you’re a saucy ribs person, you may find you don’t even use it because it would simply slow you down in your enjoyment of barbecue bliss.
+The homemade sauce caramelizes perfectly during smoking.
+The meat has an incredible flavor.
+If you follow the Godfather’s instructions, you’ll even have a little extra sauce for later!
 And you’ll just ask yourself “Where have Kansas City ribs been all my life?”, but the answer won’t matter, because they’re here now.

-If you have any questions about smoking, preparation, or grilling, comment below and I’ll get them answered ASAP by the expert.
+If you have any questions about smoking, preparation, or grilling, comment below.
+I’ll get them answered ASAP by the expert.